-- Any controlled substance prohibited by federal and state law - Any item or substance that is designed or intended to resemble a controlled substance prohibited by this policy, or that is used in a manner likely to induce others to believe the material is a controlled substance

-- Alcoholic beverages - Anabolic steroids - Drug paraphernalia - Any volatile solvents or inhalants, such as but not limited to glue and aerosol products - Any substance that when ingested causes a physiological effect that is similar to the effect of a controlled substance as defined by state or federal law, such as but not limited to products containing synthetic cannabinoids - Prescription or nonprescription (over-the-counter) medications, except those for which permission for use in school has been granted.
+- Any controlled substance prohibited by federal and state law - Any item or substance that is designed or intended to resemble a controlled substance prohibited by this policy, or that is used in a manner likely to induce others to believe the material is a controlled substance - Alcoholic beverages - Anabolic steroids - Drug paraphernalia - Any volatile solvents or inhalants, such as but not limited to glue and aerosol products - Any substance that when ingested causes a physiological effect that is similar to the effect of a controlled substance as defined by state or federal law, such as but not limited to products containing synthetic cannabinoids - Prescription or nonprescription (over-the-counter) medications, except those for which permission for use in school has been granted.

 Students are prohibited from using, possessing, distributing, selling or being under the influence of any "controlled substance" during school hours, on school grounds, at a school program or activity, or traveling to/from school.
 The Police will be notified promptly if a student is suspected of unlawfully possessing any "controlled substance" that is prohibited by federal or state law.
-If any such substance is seized, the suspected contraband will be turned over to the Police for analysis.
-If it is determined, after investigation, that a student is in possession of a "controlled substance," is under the influence of a "controlled substance," did or attempted to use, distribute or sell any "controlled substance" during school hours, on school grounds, at a school program or activity, or traveling to/from school, then the school will take corrective disciplinary action for this egregious violation, up to referral for expulsion from First Philadelphia.

-3.25.65 HARASSMENT AND INTIMIDATION
+3.25.55 HARASSMENT AND INTIMIDATION